-We all want clear skin, of course, but that’s not where our skincare wishes end.
-For many of us, we’re also craving that dewy, glow-y look.
+We all want clear skin, of course, but that’s not where our skincare wishes to end.
+For many of us, we’re also craving that dewy, glowy look.

-The color and glow of our skin depends on a few things — our melanin content (Our skin type, the tone of our skin), our hemoglobin content (The amount of hemoglobin we have can cause things like rosacea) and also our carotene content.
+The color and glow of our skin depend on a few things — our melanin content (Our skin type, the tone of our skin), our hemoglobin content (The amount of hemoglobin we have can cause things like rosacea), and also our carotene content.

 What’s carotene, exactly?
-It’s a compound found in vegetables like as carrots, apricots, oranges, mangoes and spinach!
+It’s a compound found in vegetables like carrots, apricots, oranges, mangoes, and spinach!
 A few studies have shown that eating fruits and veggies that contain carotene can give our skin that coveted glow so many of us are looking for.

-It seems that adding two small portions a day of carotene -rich vegetables or fruits to your is enough — the effects on your skin glow are expected in less that two months.
-While veggies are super good for you, make sure you don’t switch your diet to be ALL carrots and other carotene-rich veggies — eating too much can give your palms a yellowish/orange-y tint (If you do have this tint, don’t freak out — it’s normal and harmless!).
+It seems that adding two small portions a day of carotene-rich vegetables or fruits to your is enough — the effects on your skin glow are expected in less than two months.
+However, while veggies are super good for you, make sure you don’t switch your diet to be ALL carrots and other carotene-rich veggies — eating too much can give your palms a yellowish/orange tint (If you do have this tint, don’t freak out — it’s normal and harmless!).

-Carotene has other benefits for your skin, too — it absorbs ultraviolet light and scatter orange or red light (Free sun protection!).
-Some of your ingested carotene will be transformed in retinol, a compound that helps skin renew and helps with clogged pores.
-You can find the highest amounts carotene can be in: Carrots, leafy greens, sweet potatoes, squash, cantaloupe, broccoli, bell peppers and apricots.
+Carotene has other benefits for your skin, too — it absorbs ultraviolet light and scatters orange or red light (Free sun protection!).
+In addition, some of your ingested carotenes will be transformed into retinol, a compound that helps the skin renew and helps with clogged pores.
+You can find the highest amounts of carotene in Carrots, leafy greens, sweet potatoes, squash, cantaloupe, broccoli, bell peppers, and apricots.